Introduction

 Now you can start the runner with the command:

-semaphore runner --config /path/to/your/config/file.json
+semaphore runner start --config /path/to/your/config/file.json

 Your runner is ready to execute tasks ;)